Last editedMar 20237 min read

-- The browser checks and authenticates the SSL Certificate.
-If the browser trusts the SSL Certificate it then sends back a session key to the server using the server’s public key.
+The browser checks and authenticates the SSL Certificate.
+If the browser trusts the SSL Certificate, it then sends back a session key to the server using its public key.

 Why do I need SSL?

-If you take online card payments you are required to have an SSL Certificate as part of your required PCI compliance.
+If you take online card payments, you must have an SSL Certificate as part of your required PCI compliance.

-If you take Direct Debit payments, an SSL certificate is not mandatory but we would definitely recommend using SSL to protect your customers’ sensitive information like account details, address, phone number etc..
-We use SSL (again technically it's TLS) on all of our pages.
+If you take Direct Debit payments, an SSL certificate is not mandatory.
+Still, we would definitely recommend using SSL to protect your customers’ sensitive information like account details, addresses, phone numbers etc. We use SSL (again, technically, it's TLS) on all of our pages.